 So what’s the catch?
 Some users have complained that it performs slowly, although that does seem to depend on what device and operating system you’re using.
 The best thing to do is just download it and give it a quick try; there's nothing to lose.

 Boxy SVG is a free tool for creating scalable vector graphic files that runs as an extension in Google Chrome.
 It comes with a good range of basic tools, including pens, bezier curves, text, basic shapes, stroke and fill, layers, ability to add type, groups, transforms and paths.

 The main selling point for Boxy SVG is the utter simplicity of its UI.
 It makes a virtue of paring down the experience of creating vector graphics to a fairly minimal set of options.
 These essentially restrict you to the kind of things that the SVG format is good at.
 As a result, it’s fast, easier to pick up than Illustrator, and the files it creates are clean and efficient.

 As well as importing and exporting files in SVG and SVGZ format, you can also use Boxy SVG to import and export JPEGs and PNGs.
 Wonderfully convenient.

-While its lacks many of the advanced features of Illustrator, then, it’s got all the tools you need for basic vector editing - shapes, text, multiple layers and like - and what it does, it does very well.
-Overall, then, Vect is a great choice for beginners, or just anyone needing to create a simple graphic with the minimum of fuss.
+While it lacks many of the advanced features of Illustrator, then, it’s got all the tools you need for basic vector editing - shapes, text, multiple layers and like - and what it does, it does very well.
 You can save all work you create in Vectr online, or export it in PNG, JPG, or SVG file formats.
+Vectr is a great choice for beginners, or just anyone needing to create a simple graphic with the minimum of fuss.